kubernetes/enhancements/keps/sig-api-machinery/6361-leader-election-recovery/README.md

    the new identity as it does today, and the elector exits.
 (We don't strictly need to exit, but it keeps the resource utilization of the system similar to how it is today, where only the active leader maintains an informer cache.)
+   The same applies if the lease turns out to have changed hands or been deleted while the holder could not observe it, even if the other holder has since released it or expired: recovery only ever renews the lease this elector still holds, it never re-acquires.
 3. **The recovery deadline passes:** The elector stops trying and exits, exactly as it does today, just later.
+4. **The context is cancelled:** `Run` returns as it does today.

+`OnStoppedLeading` fires when the gate closes, at the point where `Run` would return today.
+It is the signal that writes are blocked, not that the elector gave up; `Run` returning is the latter. `OnStartedLeading` is not called again when the gate reopens, and its context stays live until `Run` returns, so controllers started from that callback keep running throughout.

 ### The recovery deadline